amirsarb/Nextjs-FetcData-ServerSide/README.md

 - NPM must be installed in your unit
 - Have basic knowledge about React.js / Next.js framework

-### DISCLAIMER: THIS IS NOT A REACT.JS BEGGINNERS GUIDE/TUTORIAL

 In the project directory, you can run bellow command to install all dependencies: